 The total number of buses that Dublin Bus and Bus Éireann own and/or maintain as part of their PSO services is outlined in Table 8A.
 Bus numbers shown are for Quarter 4 of the respective years.
 Bus numbers required by Dublin Bus and Bus Éireann have increased in recent years as passenger journey numbers have recovered and as a result of the establishment of steady state funding of replacement buses in the fleet.
+The Dublin Bus fleet has reduced marginally as a result of buses being allocated to some services which have recently transferred to Go Ahead.
 Both operators hire in additional buses to complement services on some routes but those buses are not included in the table.